jmogl/VerletBallPhysicsDemoTesting/README.md

-# Verlet Ball Physics Demo
+# Verlet Ball Physics Demo  (TESTING ONLY)
+WORKING ON GYRO ACCESS PERMISSION

 JavaScript Ball Physics 2D Simulation using Verlet Integration.
 Project goal is to learn JavaScript along with physics collision simulaton.
 This demo is a work in progress and not intended to be a robust application for every device / Web browser.
 Tested on iPhone & iPad (Chrome and Safari), Android Nexus 6P, Windows 10, Mac OSX.